WPManageNinja/mollie-for-paymattic/README.md

 Go through the <b>settings/MollieElement.php</b> and do exactly by replacing your custom payment name.

-### settings file
+#### settings file
 settings.php file where you give all necessary global fileds to save the payments credentials: live/test public/secret keys to make your payment module actually works.
 This file need to extend the basepayment class of paymattic. implements all the function by replacing yours.

-In this file where you need to be most careful is the <b>globalFields</b> function.
+In this file where you need to be little bit more careful is the <b>globalFields</b> method.

 </br>

 ![globalFields](global_fields.png)

-There are four, two(in some case, as here in mollie) credential field <b>type</b> whichs are not changeable.
+There are four, two(in some case, as here in mollie) credential fields <b>type</b>.
 - test_secret_key
 - test_pub_key
 - live_secret_key
 - live_pub_key

+Field type must be exact same. [ex: if you need test api key/test secret key] in both case you should provide field type as test_secret_key.
+But you can keep field keep as you want.

 But field key of credential fields you can give as your payment module requires. ex: for mollie you need <b>test_api_key</b> and <b>live_api_key</b>.

-Make sure you get/validate api key settings with same keys as you set keys on global fields.
+Make sure you have same key in (get/validate api) methods as you set keys on global fields.

 ![get_api_keys](globalFields.png)

-rest, implement all the function as given on <b>settings/settings.php</b> and replace with your own.
+rest, implement all the methods as given on <b>settings/settings.php</b> and replace with your necessary settings but keep the format same.

+### API directory
+To process payments you needs api interaction